 We currently rely on several contract manufacturers to manufacture most of our products.
 Our reliance on our third-party contract manufacturers reduces our control over the manufacturing process, exposing us to risks, including reduced control over quality assurance, production costs, and product supply.
 If we should fail to effectively manage our relationships with our contract manufacturers, or if our contract manufacturers experience delays, disruptions, capacity constraints, or quality control problems in their manufacturing operations, our ability to ship products to our customers could be impaired and our competitive position and reputation could be harmed.
 Qualifying a new contract manufacturer and commencing volume production are expensive and time-consuming.
 If we are required to change contract manufacturers or assume internal manufacturing operations, we may lose revenue and damage our customer relationships.
 If we inaccurately forecast demand for our products, we may have excess or inadequate inventory, or incur cancellation charges or penalties, which could adversely impact our operating results.
-As of July 30, 2004, we have no such purchase commitment.
+As of October 29, 2004, we had no purchase commitment for such excess inventory.